Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 Cursive script is used convey a sense of informality and different cursive fonts are used for the headers and main text.
 Indie Flower was selected for the main body text as it provided the desired fun and relaxed hand written style whilst maintaining legibility.
-Permanent Marker was selected for the headers as it provided the desired fun and relaxed hand written style that might be found in an analog home cookbook whilst maintaining legibility.
+Permanent Marker was selected for the headers as it provided the desired fun and relaxed hand written style that might be found in an analogue home cookbook whilst maintaining legibility.

 ## 2. Features